camcastera/INNA-for-DeepLearning/INNA_for_pytorch/README.md

 # INNA for Pytorch

-This is the Pytorch implementation for the INNA algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([arXiv version](https://arxiv.org/abs/1905.12278)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
+This is the Pytorch implementation for the INNA algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([JMLR version](https://jmlr.csail.mit.edu/papers/v22/19-1024.html)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
 It has been tested with Pytorch 1.2.0

 If you want the other versions, you can find them [here](https://github.com/camcastera/INNA-for-DeepLearning/).